Anand Iyer

 Assistant Professor • Georgia Tech

 Before coming to Georgia Tech, I was a researcher at Microsoft Research.
 I completed my PhD in Computer Science at the University of California, Berkeley advised by Ion Stoica.
 Previously, I worked with the Mobility, Networks & Systems group at Microsoft Research India.
-Prior to that, I had a short stint with the Wireless Networking Group at Cisco.
 I completed my Masters degree in Computer Science from the University of Texas at Austin advised by Lili Qiu.
 My undergraduate degree is from College of Engineering, Trivandrum.

 Students